 1. Make sure your space has natural lighting

 In an 18-week study by the Well Living Lab, workers that had access to natural light in their workspaces reported higher levels of satisfaction than those without.
 When windows were covered, people reported finding it harder to get work done.

 The lighting in your office also influences sleep quality.
 The American Academy of Sleep Medicine found that people who worked in offices with windows got an average of 46 additional minutes of sleep a night.
-Sleep is, of course, related to overall health and well being, so unsurprisingly, another study by University of Oregon researchers estimated that up to 10% of employee absences could be attributed to a lack of daylight in the office.
+Sleep is, of course, related to overall health and well being, so unsurprisingly, another study by University of Oregon researchers estimated that up to 10 percent of employee absences could be attributed to a lack of daylight in the office.

-Clearly, access to natural light should be an important consideration in your office design.
+Access to natural light should be an important consideration in your office design.
 If at all possible, make sure your office includes ample windows that let the daylight in.